shelleywong/CSCI211-Course-Materials/Labs/lab11.md

 Run your `main` again and test using a string.
 Now what happens?<br>

 Your `cin` line now throws an exception if something goes wrong.
 We need to handle it.
 Surround your `cin` line (and lines that depend on that statement) within a `try` block.
-Add this `catch` block:
+Add this `catch` block to catch the iostream failure, print an appropriate error message, reset the cin error flags, and clear the input sequence buffer:

 ```cpp
 try